-Everything about Chateau Ausone St. Emilion Premier Cru Classe A, Bordeaux wine producer profile, with wine tasting notes, wine and food pairings, best vintages, wine ratings, a history of the property, information on wine making and terroir, along with wine tasting reviews.
+Learn everything about Chateau Ausone St. Emilion with wine tasting notes and wine with food pairings.
+Learn all the best vintages, the history of the property, and information on the vineyards and winemaking.
 If you want to read about other important, Bordeaux Chateaux: Links to all Bordeaux Wine Producer Profiles

 Chateau Ausone History, Overview

-Chateau Ausone is one of the few famed Bordeaux estates that have seldom changed hands over the years.
-In fact, only 3 different families have owned this Saint Emilion estate since it was originally created.
-Which is quite a feat when you consider the amount of musical chairs that takes place with all the buying and selling of Bordeaux chateaux.
+Chateau Ausone is one of the few famed Bordeaux estates that has remained a family vineyard.
+In fact, only 3 different families have owned the vineyard since it was originally created.
+This is quite a feat when considering the number of musical chairs taking place with all the buying and selling of Bordeaux chateaux.

 Chateau Ausone The Modern Age

-When you ask almost any Bordeaux wine maker or Bordeaux chateau owner to name the best terroir in Bordeaux, the overwhelming majority say it belongs to Chateau Ausone.
-That terroir, along with the skills of Alain Vauthier have turned Chateau Ausone into one of the best producers in the world!
-Prior to the Alain Vauthier era, the fruit was not picked at full phenolic ripeness.
-Little selection was employed, as we mentioned previously.
-Chateau Ausone did not have make a second wine.
-Those are only some of the reasons the Bordeaux wine produced at this estate starting in 1995 is better than at any time in recent history.
+When you ask almost any chateau owner or vigneron to name the best terroir in Bordeaux, the overwhelming majority say it belongs to Chateau Ausone.
+That terroir, along with the skills of Alain Vauthier has turned Chateau Ausone into one of the best producers in the world!

-Other changes implemented by Alain Vauthier was to install a new drainage system.
+Another change implemented by Alain Vauthier was to install a new drainage system.
 The terraces and retaining walls were rebuilt.
 The vineyard sections with missing vines were replanted, and Ausone began a program of increasing their vine density.
-The multi year restoration of the chateau and the tiny, old chapel on the property was completed in 2017.
+The multi-year restoration of the chateau and the tiny, old chapel on the property was completed in 2017.

 Chateau Ausone Style and Characteristics